How to reduce shopping friction and deliver rewarding experiences

 We are living in the age of total consumer choice.
 Technology and the visibility of alternatives means customers can choose you, and they can just easily choose away from you.
+Understanding the factors influencing consumer behaviour is more important than it ever has been.

 Effort input = friction